Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 ## 3. **Interactive Map**

-The Map page offers an engaging way to explore COVID-19 data.
-Colors and sizes on the map are dynamically adjusted based on the number of deaths in each location, providing a visual representation of the pandemic's impact across regions.
+The Map page presents an interesting way to examine COVID-19 data.
+The colors and sizes on the map change dynamically depending on the number of deaths in each place, showing a visual representation of how the pandemic has affected different areas.

 ## 4. **Predictions**